Server Graph

 Agent Ref Node

 Represents a referenced Agent project.
-Ports are generated from the agent's interface contract.
+Ports are derived from the agent's Named Variables (inputs and outputs only — local variables are not exposed).
 The node includes a persona dropdown showing available personas with their selected_persona_id.
 If the agent's active persona has changed since import, the node shows a stale warning.

 Orchestration Nodes